25 Best Shows of 2025, Ranked

 Severance returned after a three-year hiatus and did not disappoint.
 Hacks continues to show that comedies can be comedic.
-HBO hits like The Gilded Age and The White Lotus returned with new seasons that delighted viewers.
-And broadcast proved that it can still hold its own against cable and streaming with some solid series.
-HBO Max delivered a solid hit with the debut of the new medical drama The Pitt, while Paradise reunited Sterling K. Brown and Dan Fogelman for a show very different from This Is Us.
-And Apple TV+ offered a look inside Hollywood with The Studio.
+HBO hits like The Gilded Age and The White Lotus returned with new seasons that delighted viewers, and network TV proved that it can still hold its own against cable and streaming with some solid series.
+HBO Max delivered a solid hit with the debut of the new medical drama The Pitt, while Hulu‘s Paradise reunited Sterling K. Brown and Dan Fogelman for a show very different from This Is Us.
+And Apple TV offered a look inside Hollywood with The Studio, while it expanded our minds with Pluribus.

-Below, TV Insider’s staff has gathered to share our picks for the Best Shows of 2025 so far (taking into account those that have aired through the first week of August).
+Below, TV Insider’s staff has gathered to share our picks for the Best Shows of 2025.
 Let us know what makes your list in the comments section below.

 Love on the Spectrum U.S.